Ben Sauer: making the case for slower digital decisions

 - Sweat your vision - when people are being very efficient at producing something, they usually understand it.
-The Spotify model give steams a lot of autonomy - but you need really strong alignment on purpose.
+The Spotify model gives teams a lot of autonomy - but you need really strong alignment on purpose.
 Use a template for the value proposition - if the team all give different answers, you have an issues.
-And relentless revise you value proposition.
+And relentless revise your value proposition.

 When we see something that works fast and brilliantly, we often forget all the slow work and practice that it took to get there.